mahjongg2/ZX81plus38/README.md

 # Revision 1.10
 Revision 1.10 is electrically the same as revision 1.9, the only chnages are that the exact location of a few non plated holes were moved to a more correct location, so that the PCB will now completely fit into the enclosure of a real ZX-81.
 Revision 1.10 should be the final version.
+The BOM of revision 1.10 has a small corretion farnells order code for RP1 is now for a 10K reistor pack instead of the wrong 4K7 resistor pack.